SolaceProducts/pubsubplus-gcp-quickstart/README.md

          | 90-day trial version of PubSub+ Enterprise |
          | [Get URL of Evaluation Docker Image](http://dev.solace.com/downloads#eval ) |

      * If you have purchased a Docker image of Solace PubSub+ Enterprise, Solace will give you information for how to download the compressed tar archive package from a secure Solace server.
 Contact Solace Support at support@solace.com if you require assistance.
-Then you can host this tar archive together with its MD5 on a file server and use the download URL as the image reference.
+You can then host this tar archive together with its MD5 on a file server and use the download URL as the image reference.

 ## Step 2: Create the required GCE Compute Engine instances

-The single stand-alone instance requires 1 Compute Engine instance and the HA deployment requires 3 instances for the Primary, Backup and Monitor nodes.
+The single stand-alone instance requires 1 Compute Engine instance, and the HA deployment requires 3 instances for the Primary, Backup, and Monitor nodes.

-Repeat these instructions for all instances required and follow the specific requirements for HA setup as applicable.
+Repeat these instructions for all instances required, and follow the specific requirements for HA setup as applicable.

 ### Step 2a: Select instance machine type and parameters